-Severe hypoglycemia, or diabetic shock, is a serious health risk for anyone with diabetes.
+Severe hypoglycemia, or insulin shock, is a serious health risk for anyone with diabetes.
 Also called insulin reaction, as a consequence of too much insulin, it can occur anytime there is an imbalance between the insulin in your system, the amount of food you eat, or your level of physical activity.
 It can even happen while you are doing all you think you can do to manage your diabetes.

-The symptoms of diabetic shock may seem mild at first.
+The symptoms of insulin shock may seem mild at first.
 But they should not be ignored.
 If it isn't treated quickly, hypoglycemia can become a very serious condition that causes you to faint, requiring immediate medical attention.
-Diabetic shock can also lead to a coma and death.
+Insulin shock can also lead to a coma and death.
 It's important that not only you, but your family and others around you, learn to recognize the signs of hypoglycemia and know what to do about them.
 It could save your life.

 It's important to maintain the proper level of sugar in your blood.
-Levels that are too high can cause severe dehydration, which can be life threatening.
+Levels that are too high can cause severe dehydration, which can be life-threatening.
 Over time, excess sugar in the body does serious damage to organs such as your heart, eyes, and nervous system.

 Ordinarily, the production of insulin is regulated inside your body so that you naturally have the amount of insulin you need to help control the level of sugar.
 But if your body doesn't make its own insulin or if it can't effectively use the insulin it does produce, you need to inject insulin as a medicine or take another medication that will increase the amount of insulin your body does make.
 So if you need to medicate with insulin, it becomes your responsibility to see that you have the amount of insulin you need when you need it.